SoftwareHeritage/swhapguide/SWHAP@Paris.md

 MF: do we want to provide hosting services for some element of the stories that can't be put on Wikidata?
 Note that it only works for picture.
 Unsure what to do with PDFs for instance.

 Once the outline of your story is ready, you need to turn it into a JSON file.
 To do so, we suggest that you start from the automated generated JSON file (MF: ask Kenneth how to get it).
 Update this JSON file, adding, removing or reorganizing the desired moments.
-You can find in appendix X (TO DO: create appendix and add link) how each specific custom moment translates into a JSON code.
+You can find in appendix X (TO DO: create appendix and add link) how each specific moment translates into a JSON code.

 Along the way you can test the rendering of your story by copy-pasting the JSON file [there](https://stories.k2.services/publisher/sandbox/).
 Once your JSON file is ready, send it out to the Software Heritage team (TO DO : add contact) to be added to the collection of you choice (MF: is this best process?).